Are you taking new clients? How can I make an appointment?

 Are you going to make me cry?

-I find that the people who work hardest tend to both cry and laugh throughout our work together.
+We find that the people who work hardest tend to both cry and laugh throughout our work together.
 Vulnerability is an important aspect of the counseling process.
 The most successful clients embrace it early on in our work.

 Can I yell?